pwdd/pwdd.github.io/_posts/2017-01-10-improving-memory-usage-of-a-java-server.md

 - **with points** puts all the dots (plus signs) in the graph, instead of using a regular line

-Then we just need to run `gnuplog <file.p>`.
+Then we just need to run `gnuplot <file.p>`.
 This will generate the graphic showing how long the responses take as the time goes on.